GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

 ## Step 3.
 Set up security verification for your WOG account

+!> This step is mandatory for public officers who will be accessing SGTS services using their GMD and whose SG Govt M365 profile is not displayed in their Microsoft Authenticator app.
+Others may skip this and proceed to  [Step 4.
+Onboard TechPass](#step-4-onboard-techpass)

 <details>
   <summary>How to set up security verification for WOG account?</summary>

   Public officers need to set up security verification(multi-factor authentication) for their Whole-of-Government(WOG) account to access Singapore Government Technology Stack (SGTS) services and tools from their GMD device.

-  If you do not have a GMD or do not intend to access SGTS services using GMD, skip this step and proceed to **Onboard to TechPass**.

   _To set up security verification for WOG account:_